chris-mcnulty/ideaspace/replit.md

 - Results view with cohort and personalized summaries

 ### Backlog (Future Features)
+- **Drag-and-drop for sticky notes**: Use @dnd-kit to enable note repositioning on whiteboard
 - **Organization-level branding customization**: Allow individual organizations to override the default Synozur design with their own:
   - Custom color palette (primary, accent, backgrounds)
   - Custom font selection